Krdusk/Gains-Grains/README.md

 # Gains&Grains

 ## Project Overview:
 **G&G Gains and Grains** is an e-commerce platform developed for a Database Systems course.
-It demonstrates the integration of a web-based interface with a relational database, enabling dynamic product management and reliable data storage.
+It demonstrates the integration of a web-based interface with a relational database, enabling dynamic product management, and reliable data storage.

 ## Developers:
 - Samantha Lui A. Santos — Full Stack Developer and Tester.